sf-wdi-26/modules/w10/d03/m1-m2-routing-lab/readme.md

 });
 ```

-Can you get it working now that you know how to grab the corret `id`?
+Can you get it working now that you know how to grab the correct `id`?
 How would you display only that individual wine?

 ### Stretch: Prettify
 Go crazy.
 Use Bootstrap to make a fancy index and show page, listing out all the wine info, and showing an image for each of them.